felixhammerl/python-example/README.md

 # Build & Deployment

+To make sure you're running on the proper version of Terraform, run: `make terraform-version`

 The backend for the Terraform state is stored in an S3 bucket and a DynamoDB lock.
 To manage the backend, you can use the following commands:

 - `make backend-plan`: Creates the backend plan for the Terraform state.